mikebarkmin/.dotfiles/README.md

 ## Getting Started

-My `dotiles` are managed by `stow`.
+My `dotfiles` are managed by `stow`.
 So you need that before continuing.
 You also need `git-crypt` for the private `personal` and `work` submodule.
 These contain information not for the public eyes.
 You can take a look at the `demo` submodule to get an idea how these work.